neuroevolutus/Elm-Tutorial/README.md

 # Elm Tutorial Example Solutions

-This repository contains my examples solutions for the exercises found at https://guide.elm-lang.org/.
+This repository contains my example solutions for the exercises found at https://guide.elm-lang.org/.

 ## How to Use This Repo